Financial-Times/x-dash/components/x-interaction/readme.md

 # x-interaction

-`x-interaction` allows you to write x-dash components that respond to events and change their own data.
+This module enables you to write x-dash components that respond to events and change their own data.

 ## Installation